-Whether it is Nitrile, Neoprene, Buna, EPDM, SBR, Viton, Aflas or Natual, it’s often referred to as a rubber gasket.
+Whether it is Nitrile, Neoprene, Buna, EPDM, SBR, Viton, Aflas or Natual, all are often referred to as rubber gaskets.

 There are multiple different rubbers available with capabilities to satisfy applications.
 The most common are Nitrile (also called buna-nitrile or buna-n), EPDM, Red Rubber, SBR (styrene butyl rubber), Neoprene, Viton (FKM), and Aflas.
 A common characteristic of each type of rubber is that the effect of heat is cumulative and irreversible.So, temperature is a critical factor when selecting the rubber elastomer best for your application.
 Once hard from heat even nitrile gaskets will lose their recovery.